How Does It Work?

 Electrical Stimulation?

 Electrical stimulation is used to accelerate glycoses and prevent cold shortening in beef and sheep meat.
-Using this process allows carcasses to reach their ultimate Ph within 24 hours or less, this is a deciding meat quality indicator.
+Using this process allows carcasses to reach their ultimate Ph rapidly.
+This is a deciding meat quality indicator.

 Vacuum Sealed Packaging & Aging?

-Aging meat in vacuum sealed packaging at 2 degrees for 14 days is an ideal timeframe.
+Aging middle cuts of beef in vacuum sealed packaging at 2 degrees for 5 days is an ideal timeframe.
 The longer meat is aged for, the more tender it will be however the more bacteria grow causing spoilage.

 Middle cuts benefit the most from aging.
 Rib Fillet, Sirloin, Eye Fillet and Rump